Societal Impact

 From this an innovative framework has been developed that is useful for business schools because it is pragmatic while also being novel to the body of literature.
 The framework captures the people and activities that collectively generate societal impact and reflects the academic system which underpins business school research.

-The outcome of this project is to present Australian business schools with a highly operational and strategic framework that allows them to evaluate their societal impact, which can act as a tool to guide and encourage more research activities that lead to societal impact.
+The framework presents Australian business schools with a highly operational and strategic way to evaluate their societal impact, which can act as a tool to guide and encourage more research activities that lead to societal impact.